 Various professional bodies hold annual awards for the radio industry.
 Gaining an industry-recognised accolade will inevitably help to progress your career.

-On news and current affairs or magazine-type programmes, where there is likely to be a team of producers, progression may be to a role at senior producer level and then to programme editor.
+On news and current affairs or magazine-type programmes, where there's likely to be a team of producers, progression may be to a role at senior producer level and then to programme editor.
 You may then progress to a managerial role, such as network controller.

 A small number of radio producers progress into teaching or lecturing in related subjects.